Wives should err on the side of caution when divorcing narcissistic, manipulative husbands, writes Zoe Bloom.

 Always have a backup plan.
 Make sure you know where your marriage certificate is, where family passports are and any other important documents.
 Take copies if you cannot easily retain the originals.
 Try and have an idea of where you can go if you need to leave the house at short notice.
 Have a small amount of money in your own name which you can easily access.

 And most importantly, find the right solicitor.
 It is going to be an incredibly important relationship for the next year and first and foremost you need someone you get on with.
-They should have experience of dealing with narcissists and have developed a strategy.
+They should have experience in dealing with narcissists and have developed a strategy.
 Ask them what it is.
 The classic Rottweiler is not necessarily the right answer.
 It is far more important that they are unafraid, confident and straight talking.
 They need to act as a buffer between you.
 A tight ship is vital in properly handling narcissists as they will exploit any weakness, so be sure that your chosen solicitor has strategies to keep your costs contained, but maintain the façade that he or she is the only person involved.